 Idaho uses a 60 minute hour and credits are rounded to the nearest quarter-hour.
 No credit will be given for time spent in introductory remarks, coffee, and food breaks, business meetings, or other activities that do not involve educational aspects of the CLE activity; courses attended in preparation for, or prior to, admission to the practice of law; courses included in the curriculum of a college or university undergraduate degree program; or courses on marketing, client cultivation, general time management or stress reduction, computer training that is not specific to attorneys, general business topics, or vendor-sponsored activities designed solely to promote products or services.

-Ethics credits may be granted for the following topics: Idaho Rules of Professional Conduct, professionalism and civility, client trust account administration and legal malpractice prevention.
-The specific ethics topics and times must be clearly indicated on the course schedule to receive approval.
-If the ethics topics and times are not clearly delineated, ethics credits will not be granted.
+Ethics credits may be granted for the following topics: Idaho Rules of Professional Conduct, professionalism and civility, client trust account administration, and legal malpractice prevention.

 Accreditation in another state does not mean that a course will be automatically accredited in Idaho.
 Application for Idaho MCLE accreditation must be made.